-(c) Ex plain the significance of the following statements in the control of malaria. (i) The female Anopheles mosquito has been more closely studied with regard to malaria than the male Anopheles mosquito.
+(c) Exp plain the significance of the following statements in the control of malaria. (i) The female Anopheles mosquito has been more closely studied with regard to malaria than the male Anopheles mosquito.
 Take blood protein to produce loss eggs.
 [1] 1 (ii) The infective stages of the malarial organism are present in anti-coagulant produced by the mosquito.
 Plasmodium gomeles of these fuse in the gut of the smoogrado to from infective stages and then deliver[1] to the salivery board of mosquito.
 6 (iii) After circulating in the blood for a short time, the pathogen enters liver cells of the newly infected person and then enters red blood cells.
-In the liver cells infective stages develop into the plasmodium, where take they find place to reproduce and multiply and when leave red [2] 2
+In the liver cells infective stages develop into the plasmodium, where take they find place to develop here extended bloodcells, where they reproduce and multiply and when leave sed [2] 2